|

 Rigaud Benoit is one of the supreme masters of Haitian art.
-His huge mural, The Raising of Lazarus, is one of three that rise above the high altar in the Episcopal Cathedral.
-(The others are by Castera Bazile and Philomé Obin.)
-According to legend, Benoit was driver of the Centre d'Art's jeep in the late 1940s.
+His huge mural, The Raising of Lazarus, was one of three that rose above the high altar in the Episcopal Cathedral.
+(The others were by Castera Bazile and Philom� Obin.)
+According to legend, Benoit was the driver of the Centre d'Art's jeep in the late 1940s.
 Spotting artistic talent in decorations Benoit had applied to the vehicle, DeWitt Peters urged him to paint.
 In the film Krik?
 Krak! (see Reading), Benoit disputes that account.
 He says he was a taxi driver; visited the Centre d'Art on his day off; decided he could do as well as artists exhibited there; returned home; painted a bit; brought a couple of works to Peters; and was immediately enrolled as one of the Centre's resident artists.
-Benoit worked slowly and carefully, a |
+Benoit worked slowly and carefully, a handful of pieces a year and collectors have vied for his art from the very beginning.
+His better works today command five figure prices.
+I tried to locate Benoit on several visits |

-visits to Haïti in the 1970s and early '80s.
-Gallery owners were,
+to Ha�ti in the 1970s and early '80s.
+Gallery owners were, understandably, not helpful.

 A few months before Benoit's